python/cpython/Doc/library/tempfile.rst

    The *dir*, *prefix* and *suffix* parameters are passed to :func:`mkstemp`.

    The returned object is a true file object on POSIX platforms.
-On other platforms, it is a file-like object whose :attr:`file` attribute is the underlying true file object.
+On other platforms, it is a file-like object whose :attr:`!file` attribute is the underlying true file object.
 This file-like object can be used in a :keyword:`with` statement, just like a normal file.